Almond Flour Blondies

-These chocolate chip gluten free blondies are made in one bowl, no mixer required, and incredibly soft, chewy with a gooey center.
-They’re completely paleo and the perfect way to satisfy your sweet tooth!
+These chocolate chip almond flour blondies are made in one bowl, no mixer required, and incredibly soft, chewy with a gooey center.
+They’re completely paleo, gluten free and the perfect way to satisfy your sweet tooth!

-Whether you call these gluten free blondies or chocolate chip cookie bars, this is a recipe that you definitely don’t want to miss.
+Whether you call these almond flour blondies or chocolate chip cookie bars, this is a recipe that you definitely don’t want to miss.

 My almond flour brownies have been incredibly popular lately, but I’ve always been more of a vanilla than chocolate kind of girl, so I thought almond flour blondies were in order.